MarcosNicolau/whatsapp-business-sdk/README.md

 Contributions are encouraged, I will review any incoming pull requests.

-### Donations

-If you found this project interesting or useful, you can give this project a star.
+If you found this project interesting or useful, you would help so much by giving this project a star.
 Thank you!

-Or buy me a coffee using any of these:

--   BTC: `1MjRd2YNNjEx3ze1Y71UNSgbAF9XECKTP1`
--   ETH: `0xde25d72e9e87513b9c8dad8de11e2d8332276c7e`
--   USDC:`0xde25d72e9e87513b9c8dad8de11e2d8332276c7e`